 “We think of reefs today as being hotspots of diversity, responsible for housing a disproportionate amount of animal species,” says Dr. Close.
 “So in areas where there are a higher proportion of reefs, diversity will inevitably be higher.”

 “Importantly, though we don’t find any evidence that diversity increased in a continuous, sustained way through long intervals of geological time.
 This is a major departure from previous studies of “global” diversity.
-These studies concluded that marine animal biodiversity had increased steadily over the last 200 million years, culminating in modern levels that were greater than any point in Earth’s history.
+These studies concluded that marine animal biodiversity had increased steadily over the last 200 million years, culminating in modern levels that were greater than at any point in Earth’s history.
 In contrast, our work suggests that modern levels of biodiversity — at least at the regional scales we studied — are not exceptional.”

 Interestingly, the researchers did observe one point in the fossil record where there was a step change in diversity.
-The team found this evidence at the end of the Cretaceous period, when the dinosaurs became extinct.
+The team found this evidence at the end of the Cretaceous period when the dinosaurs became extinct.

 “Not long after this devastating mass extinction, we see a distinct shift towards greater regional diversity.
 This probably had something to do with ecological reorganization after many species were wiped out.
 In particular, we see a rebound to much higher diversity among gastropods — a huge group of invertebrates that we would recognize as snails and slugs.
 This suggests that such a widespread species loss cleared space for other groups to explode — and gastropods were able to take advantage of this,” says Dr. Close.